PySimpleGUI/PySimpleGUI/readme.md

 - Stretch (Qt only)

 ## Common Element Parameters

-Some parameters that you  will see on almost all Elements are:
+Some parameters that you  will see on almost all Element creation calls include:

 - key   -  Used with window.FindElement and with return values
 - tooltip   - Hover your mouse over the elemnt and you'll get a popup with this text
 - size  - (width, height) - usually measured in characters-wide, rows-high.
 Sometimes they mean pixels